Jardiance: 7 things you should know

 - LDL cholesterol levels may increase with Jardiance treatment.

 - Jardiance is not recommended during the second and third trimester of pregnancy and there is a lack of data assessing the risk for the first trimester of pregnancy.
-However, the risk of Jardiance use in the first trimester should be weighed up against the risk of uncontrolled diabetes on the fetus with regards to birth defects and miscarriage.
+However, the risk of Jardiance use in the first trimester should be weighed up against the risk of uncontrolled diabetes on the fetus with regard to birth defects and miscarriage.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects